Author: Edic, Phil, 1Token

 Cross-collateral means sharing collateral between orders.

-– 1st level is to share collateral between multiple collateralized lending orders
+– 1st level is to share collateral between multiple crypto collateralized lending orders

-– 2nd level is to share borrower’s equity / collateral among multiple business, including collateralized lending
+– 2nd level is to share borrower’s equity / collateral among multiple business, including crypto collateralized lending

 Cross-collateral will be helpful to maximize borrower’s capital efficiency, but requires the crypto lenders to precisely monitor risk across multiple orders and business.